TorontoWaterAtlas/atlas-community/README.md

 **Make sure to bookmark them somewhere** or at least bookmark this page so you can find those links again.

 - [Resources for map making](https://github.com/TorontoWaterAtlas/atlas-resources )
+- [Our community's disscussions / forum](https://github.com/TorontoWaterAtlas/atlas-community/discussions) to ask questions, share your progress and more.
 - Element disscussion's [invite link](https://matrix.to/#/#torontowateratlas:matrix.org)
-- [Our community's disscussion/forum](https://github.com/TorontoWaterAtlas/atlas-community/discussions) to ask questions, share your progress and more.
 - [The project's website](https://torontowateratlas.github.io/)